Classic car insurance does more than get your car from point A to point B.

-- You can’t use your classic car as a daily driver.
-Classic or collector car insurance usually requires that you mainly use the car for special events, plus a few days of driving per month.
-Common yearly mileage limits are 3,000 and 6,000 miles.
+- You can’t use your classic car for daily driving.
+Collector or classic car insurance usually requires that you mainly use the car for special events, such as a car show, plus a few days of driving per month.
+Common yearly mileage restrictions are 3,000 and 6,000 miles.

 - Your car should spend its downtime in a garage, not on an open driveway.

-You might also need to meet some requirements as the driver to get a classic auto insurance policy.
-The main thing most companies want to see is that you have another vehicle to use as your daily driver, and you have insurance on that vehicle.
-Likewise, if you have children or other family members living with you, each of them needs a daily driver and insurance as well.
+You may also need to meet some requirements as the driver to get a classic car insurance policy.
+The main thing most companies want to see is that you have another vehicle to use as your daily driver, and you have that car insured.
+Likewise, if you have children or other family members living with you, each of them needs a regular-use vehicle and insurance as well.

 Classic auto insurance companies also like to see clean driving records for anyone who could drive the car.
 Additionally, you may be required to have at least 10 years of driving experience or be at least 25 years old.
 Some classic car insurance companies give out discounts for being a mature driver.

 There are a few types of providers of classic car insurance.
-When shopping around, you’ll find these specialty insurers cover classic cars:
+When shopping around, you’ll find this coverage for classic cars: